- Search The Registry

 - My Account

 He was born in Fayetteville, N.C. he was born free, but all Blacks in the Antebellum South, free or slaves, were forbidden to learn to read and write.
-Revels was secretly taught these basics by another free Black woman.
+Another free Black woman secretly taught revels these basics.
 When he was 15, his family moved to Lincolnton, N.C., where Revels worked as a barber.
 In 1844, he moved to Indiana (a free state) and began studying at Beech Grove Seminary, a Quaker school.

-Revels, an itinerant preacher, was imprisoned in Missouri in 1854, for preaching the gospel to Negroes.
-In the early 1850s, Revels married Phoeba A. Bass, and together they raised six daughters.
-He attended Knox College in Galesburg, IL, and in 1857, he became a minister became the principal of a Black high school in Baltimore, Maryland.
+Revels, an itinerant preacher, was imprisoned in Missouri in 1854 for preaching the gospel to Negroes.
+In the early 1850s, Revels married Phoeba A. Bass, raising six daughters together.
+One of them Susie became a newspaper editor in Seattle.
+He attended Knox College in Galesburg, IL, and in 1857, he became a minister and the principal of a Black high school in Baltimore, Maryland.

 In 1865, Revels joined the Methodist Episcopal (ME) Church, which offered more opportunities for his work in the South.
 After the Civil War, the Reconstruction Act of 1867 required the Southern states to write new constitutions permitting Blacks to vote and hold public office.
 This was the Fourteenth Amendment, and on July 28, 1868, Blacks were officially recognized as citizens of the United States.